teiband/industrial-skill-review/README.md

 What's your ability?
-A survery of industrial robot skills
+A short survery of industrial robot skills
 =======

 This is the supporting material for the paper "What's your ability?
 A Survey about Industrial Robot Skills".
 Within this repo the code used to extract information automatically from a review table about skill-taxonomies togheter with supplementary material (i.e., figures) are provided.